CommsCenter/CommsExamples/shares/README.md

 If the `comms.json` file is already present, the script also validates it.

 ## Webpack
 If your component depends on some library, you'll need to create the standard `package.json`, install your dependencies, and create custom build with docker command above.
-Just make sure to add `comms-hub-dev` as dependency.
-This will install all dependencies needed to build the component.
+Just make sure to add `comms-hub-dev` package as dependency to install all dependencies needed to build the component.

+`$ webpack --env.SHARE=unusual-header --env.SHARE_TYPE=header --env.SHARE_VENDOR=comms`

+You can find generic `webpack.config.js` used in `comms/dev-hub` image in `./shares/00_shared/` directory.

 ## VueJS
 Some mixins are available in all components (except custom components, as in examples):